-Criteria for the L&S undergraduate "Level" designation
+Criteria for the L&S undergraduate "Level" attribute

 The L&S level designation is intended to identify undergraduate courses that meet L&S undergraduate degree requirements.
 Please see the information below for guidance about the designation

 L&S undergraduate degree requirements are intended to encourage both breadth and depth of learning across disciplines.
 To encourage depth of learning, students are required to complete 60 credits of intermediate and advanced level credits.
 The level designations of Elementary (E), Intermediate (I), and Advanced (A) help students understand how undergraduate Liberal Arts and Science courses ("L&S Credit") meet the level requirement.
 It also communicates to students about how the course fits into the progression of instruction by building on prior work in a discipline’s curriculum.

 The level indicates the extent to which students are expected to build on previous college coursework and skills, not how ‘easy’ or ‘hard’ the course is, or how much time students will spend on coursework.
 Below are descriptions and characteristics level courses, intended to help faculty and departments determine what is the most appropriate level for their course.
 Typically, the catalog of the number is also aligned with the level.

 These are usually designed with freshmen and sophomores in mind, however they may also be suitable for juniors or seniors with limited background in the discipline.
 Elementary level courses typically have one or more of the following characteristics:

 - Breadth: Students gain introductory understanding of a field or discipline or learn how a field fits into or relates to other fields.
 Courses may act as a stepping stone for more advanced-level work or may also be ends in themselves by providing breadth, enrichment or general knowledge.